Star Wars prequel trilogy: Episode II – Attack of the Clones

 10 years later, an assassination attempt is made on Padmé Amidala, who is now serving as Naboo's senator after finishing her term as queen.
 Jedi Knight Obi-Wan Kenobi and his apprentice, Anakin, are assigned to protect her; Obi-Wan tracks the assassin, while Anakin and Padmé secretly fall in love.
 Meanwhile, Chancellor Palpatine schemes to draw the galaxy into the Clone Wars between the Republic army of clone troopers led by the Jedi, and the Confederacy of Independent Systems led by Darth Sidious' Sith apprentice, Count Dooku.

 The first draft of Episode II was completed just weeks before principal photography, and Lucas hired Jonathan Hales, a writer from The Young Indiana Jones Chronicles, to polish it.
 Unsure of a title, Lucas had jokingly called the film "Jar Jar's Great Adventure".
 In writing The Empire Strikes Back, Lucas initially considered that Lando Calrissian was a clone from a planet of clones which caused the Clone Wars mentioned in A New Hope.
-He later came up with the concept of an army of clone shock troopers from a remote planet which attacked the Republic and were resisted by the Jedi.
+He later came up with the concept of an army of clone shock troopers from a remote planet which attacked the Republic and was resisted by the Jedi.

 Episode III – Revenge of the Sith

 Three years into the Clone Wars, Anakin becomes disillusioned with the Jedi Council and begins to have visions of Padmé dying in childbirth.
-Palpatine convinces Anakin that the dark side of the Force holds the power to save Padmé's life.
-Desperate, Anakin submits to Palpatine and assumes the Sith moniker Darth Vader.
-Palpatine reveals himself as Darth Sidious to the Jedi and orders their extermination while declaring the former Republic an Empire.
-Vader engages in a lightsaber duel with Obi-Wan on the volcanic planet Mustafar which results in Vader getting disfigured and losing both his legs and his left arm, while Padmé dies after giving birth to twins.
+Palpatine reveals himself as Darth Sidious and convinces Anakin that the dark side of the Force holds the power to save Padmé's life.
+Desperate, Anakin submits to Sidious and assumes the Sith moniker Darth Vader.
+Sidious then orders the Jedi's extermination while declaring the former Republic an Empire.
+Vader engages in a lightsaber duel with Obi-Wan on the volcanic planet Mustafar which results in Vader becoming disfigured; losing both legs and left arm, while Padmé dies after giving birth to twins.

 Work on Episode III began before Episode II was released, with one scene shot during the earlier film's production.
 Lucas originally told concept artists that the film would open with a montage of the Clone Wars, and included a scene of Palpatine revealing to Anakin that he had willed his conception through the Force.
 Lucas reviewed and radically reorganized the plot, having Anakin execute Dooku in the first act to foreshadow his fall to the dark side.
 After principal photography was completed in 2003, Lucas made more changes, rewriting Anakin's arc.
 He would now primarily turn to the dark side in a quest to save Padmé, rather than just believing that the Jedi are plotting to take over the Republic.
-The rewrite was accomplished both through editing principal footage, and filming new and revised scenes during pick-ups in 2004.
+The rewrite was accomplished both through editing principal footage and filming new and revised scenes during pick-ups in 2004.